The Best Hidden Spy Apps for Android (2026 Edition)

 For advanced, power-user features

-FlexiSPY and Spyera are better for experienced users who can handle a more involved setup.
+FlexiSPY and Spyera are better for experienced users who can handle a more involved setup and higher complexity.

-In-depth reviews (best hidden spy apps for Android)
+In-depth reviews (best hidden monitoring apps for Android)

-mSpy – best overall hidden monitoring suite for Android in 2026
+mSpy – best overall discreet monitoring suite for Android

 Screenshot of the mSpy Android Tracking 149 landing page hero section.

-If you want a broader view of what spy apps can and can’t realistically see, read: Spy App Features Explained.
+If you want a realistic breakdown of what monitoring tools can (and can’t) access on modern phones, read: Monitoring App Features Explained.

 Key features (Android – setup dependent):